Chemical Pneumonia Overview

 - Many substances can cause chemical pneumonia, including liquids, gases, and small particles, such as dust or fumes, also called particulate matter.
 Some chemicals only harm the lungs; however, some toxic materials affect other organs in addition to the lungs and can result in serious organ damage or death.

-- Aspiration pneumonia is another form of chemical pneumonia.
+- Chemical pneumonia can be caused by aspiration.
 Aspiration means that you breathe oral secretions or stomach contents into your lungs.
 The inflammation comes from the toxic effects of stomach acid and enzymes on lung tissue.
 Bacteria from the stomach or mouth can also cause a bacterial pneumonia.

 - Chemical pneumonia is only one type of lung inflammation.
 You can read about viral pneumonia and bacterial pneumonia in their own sections.

 Symptoms of Chemical Pneumonia

 Signs and symptoms of chemical pneumonia vary greatly, and many factors can determine its seriousness.
 For instance, someone exposed to chlorine in a large outdoor pool may have only a cough and burning eyes.
 Someone else exposed to high levels of chlorine in a small room may die of respiratory failure.

 - Factors that determine the severity of symptoms include the following: